Skip to main content

 • if you need to see a GP

-• the pain is severe or stopping you from doing normal activities
+• severe pain that stops you from doing normal activities

 What we mean by severe pain